Reporting Rule Sets

 About Standard Safety Rule Sets

-For more information on how the rules engine is triggered to automatically generate Submissions and Distributions, see Understand Reporting Rules.
+For more information on how the rules engine is triggered to automatically generate Submissions and Distributions, see Understand the Reporting Rules Engine.

 The standard Safety Rule Sets are automatically available for customers who have enabled the Evaluate Reporting Obligations action.